 My tip to anyone that asks me about where to stay at Disneyland, is to book a hotel within walking distance.
 This is especially true, in my opinion, for parties traveling with children.
 There is nothing like heading back to the hotel for a break during a multi-day trip to rejuvenate weary park goers and launch into Infinity and Beyond!
 Or it will at least help keep you awake through most of the night until the park is about to close.
 I have stayed at several hotels within walking distance, which for me means a 10 minute walk or less, and the Howard Johnson Anaheim Hotel and Water Playground, or HoJo Anaheim, is one of my favorites.
 It is a Disneyland “Good Neighbor” hotel, which means they have partnered with Disney and you can book a Disney travel package that will include the hotel.
 Here is why HoJo is one of my favorites.

 Location – HoJo is located on the east side of Disneyland along Harbor Boulevard.
 Precisely, it is located on the northeast corner of Harbor Blvd and Manchester Avenue.
 Their website boasts that they are an 8 minute walk to Disneyland.
 On my last trip, I clocked our walk three different times and was between 8 and 10 minutes for each one from the hotel parking lot to the bag check security line at the east entrance.
-HoJo is not the closest hotel where I have stayed, but it fits my requirement to be within a 10 minute walk.
+It’s location also allows great views of the fireworks and watching the Monorail swoosh by.
+We have both watched fireworks from our room, from the parking area on the west side, and from the Castaway Cove pool area.
+Great spots!

-The proximity to Disneyland is a plus, but unfortunately, Interstate 5 is directly east of the hotel grounds and it is loud.
-This is really my only drawback to this hotel.
+The proximity to Disneyland is a plus, but Interstate 5 is directly east of the hotel grounds and it is loud if you are on the north and east side of the property.
 On our first stay in 2010, we were in a room that was on the freeway side of Building 1.
 The traffic noise kept two of the five of us on that trip from getting good sleep.
-HoJo did update the windows in those room recently, but I have not stayed in one again to know how much it brought the noise level down.
+HoJo did update the windows in those rooms a few years ago.
+While I have not stayed in one again, I stayed in Building 1 on the other side and spent time in the hallway by a room on the freeway side when the door was open for cleaning.
+I could not hear the freeway so it does seem that the new windows brought the noise level down.
 If you have stayed in a room in Building 1 facing the freeway, leave a comment and let me know about the level of freeway noise in the room.

 The Resort-Type Grounds – Most of the hotels along Harbor Blvd are long and narrow, typically consisting of hotel rooms surrounded by parking lots.
 This is where HoJo shines above the rest.
 This hotel has six different buildings, plus the building for the front desk, and two different pools that are connected with pleasant walking pathways, lush gardens and several fountains.
 Each room has a balcony or patio so you can sit out and enjoy the view too.